rodney-m/movies-app-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6.

+## Project Info

+A live instance of this site can be found here [https://agletmoviesapp.netlify.app/contact](https://agletmoviesapp.netlify.app/contact) .
+The project uses [https://developer.themoviedb.org/docs/getting-started](TMDB) api to query for movies.
+It uses a nodejs backend for Authentication and the backend can be found here [https://github.com/rodney-m/movies-app-backend](https://github.com/rodney-m/movies-app-backend).

+##Logging in into the live instance

+Use the following credentials
+`
+  email : rodneymupanduki@gmail.com
+  password: admin123
+`

+OR

+`
+  email : jointheteam@aglet.co.za
+  password: @TeamAglet
+`

+##Features

+- Authentication
+- View movies (paginated)
+- add movies to favorites
+- view favourites

+## Install dependencies

+Run `npm install` to install dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.